climatepolicyradar/navigator-db-client/README.md

 ## Setting up the repository

-To install and run the pre-commit hooks (which run using Trunk.io), please run `make git_hooks`.
-This will install and initialise Trunk if it does not already exist in your PATH, and will always run Trunk's built-in linting `trunk check` and formatting `trunk fmt` tools.
+To install and run the pre-commit hooks (which run using Trunk.io), please run `make install_trunk`.
+This will install and initialise Trunk if it does not already exist in your PATH.
+Then, run `make git_hooks` to run Trunk's built-in linting `trunk check` and formatting `trunk fmt` tools.

 Read more about Trunk via their docs page [here](https://docs.trunk.io/).